Learn how to pass on more of your wealth to your heirs and pay less to the government before it's too late! Click here...

-When we include our tax deductions, we must always remember the Big Four: Mortgage interest, State income taxes withheld or paid, Real estate taxes and Charitable contributions.
-John and Edith, a couple starting a business, had this in mind and they were also aware that 2017 was the last year to be able to write off Miscellaneous Expenses on Schedule A.
+When we include our tax deductions, we must always remember the Big Four: Mortgage interest, State income taxes, Real estate taxes and Charitable contributions.
+John and Edith, a couple starting a business, had this in mind and they were also aware that 2017 was the last year to be able to write off Miscellaneous Expenses on Schedule A, until 2026, when they will revert to 2017 rules.

-The Tax Cut and Jobs Act of 2018 (TCJA) suspends (takes away) Miscellaneous Expense deductions, but there is still a potential for getting tax deductions for Miscellaneous Expenses.
+The Tax Cut and Jobs Act (TCJA) suspends Miscellaneous Expense deductions until 2026, but there is still a potential for getting these tax deductions.
 The couple knows this, because they sought assistance from their tax professional.

-If you free-lance or earn side work or have your own business, you can still write off many items that are now lost for employees.
+If you free-lance, earn side work, or have your own business you can still write off many items that are currently lost for employees.
 Having your own business allows you to write off any expense that is used for the business.
 Try to earn non-employee (self-employed) income from free-lance or side work and you can write off many, if not all the expenses listed below.

 Tax Preparation, Consultation, investment, or planning fees for business

-Education to improve your existing knowledge in a business (Not allowed if it prepares you for a new career or job)
+Education to improve your existing knowledge in a business (Not allowed if it prepares you for a new career or job, or a new professional license).

 Equipment purchased or repaired and maintained